 - Geographic location

 - Preferred online channels

-As we mentioned above, it’s unlikely that your leads are spending time exclusively on one online channel.
-It’s much more likely that they’re switching between email, Instagram, and other platforms regularly throughout the day.
+As we mentioned above, your leads are unlikely to spend time exclusively on 1 online channel.
+It’s much more likely that they switch between email, Instagram, and other platforms regularly throughout the day.

-In 2021, 54% of marketers are relying on social marketing as a top digital strategy channel.
-53% of marketers are using digital advertising and retargeting, while 44% continue to rely on email marketing.
+In 2021, 54% of marketers relied on social marketing as a top digital strategy channel.
+53% of marketers used digital advertising and retargeting, while 44% relied on email marketing.

-No matter what digital strategy channel you use, you’ll need excellent content to engage and educate your readers.
+No matter your digital strategy channel, you’ll need excellent content to engage and educate your readers.